BREAKING: US media claims Nikki Haley is author of Trump’s anti-Iran policies

 The story from Politico which also argues that arch neo-con John Bolton pushed for a full withdrawal from the JCPOA from his position outside of the White House, follows may well known trends.
 This helps explain why Mattis recently stated that Iran is in compliance with the JCPOA and why Rex Tilleron’s State Department has officially said the same.

 Nikki Haley has often defied the moderate voice of Rex Tillerson and even James “Mad Dog” Mattis on a number of issues.
-Haley for example has repeatedly said that ‘Assad must go’, while Tillerson and Mattis have been far more realistic about the fact that President Assad will in all likelihood continue to govern Syria for the foreseeable future.
+Haley for example has repeatedly said that ‘Assad must go’, while Tillerson and Mattis have been far more realistic about the fact that President Assad will in all likelihood, continue to govern Syria for the foreseeable future.

 She has also echoed Donald Trump’s aggressive statements about North Korea, whereas Rex Tillerson has often repeated his view that the US does not and should not seek regime change in Pyongyang and instead will continue to pursue a diplomatic process.

-Nikki Haley also famously said that Russians cannot be trusted, while Rex Tillerson has worked closely (albeit usually through phone calls rather than grandiose public meetings) with Russian Foreign Minister Sergey Lavrov and was seen is instrumental in creating the joint Russian-US-Jordanian de-escalation zone in south western Syria.
+Nikki Haley also famously said that Russians cannot be trusted, while Rex Tillerson has worked closely (albeit usually through phone calls rather than grandiose public meetings) with Russian Foreign Minister Sergey Lavrov and was seen as instrumental in creating the joint Russian-US-Jordanian de-escalation zone in south western Syria.

 At one point, Rex Tillerson was said to have privately reprimanded Haley for inventing her own foreign policy without consulting her superiors at the State Department.
 However, it seems that in respect of Iran, Trump has overruled Tillerson and allowed Haley to take charge.

 Haley later told journalists that she was offered the position of Secretary of State but turned it down, before being offered the position of Ambassador to the UN.
-Haley further attested that she sent Trump a list of demands that she never expected to be agreed upon, as a precondition for accepted her current position.
+Haley further attested that she sent Trump a list of demands that she never expected to be agreed upon, as a precondition for accepting her current position.

 Nikki Haley was offered Secretary of States job and turned it down